If you love a hot cup of brew with breakfast, you might consider swapping your morning joe for green tea.

 Green tea and its catechins are tied to improved blood pressure, and the effect may be greater in people with systolic blood pressure greater than or equal to 130 mm Hg, according to a September 2014 meta-analysis in the European Journal of Nutrition, which also suggests that green tea catechins may improve total and LDL cholesterol.

-Drinking four cups per day is tied to reducing systolic blood pressure and preventing hypertension specifically in people with type 2 diabetes, according to a small December 2013 research in the Journal of Research in Medical Sciences.
+Drinking four cups per day is tied to reducing systolic blood pressure and preventing hypertension specifically in people with type 2 diabetes, according to a small December 2013 study in the Journal of Research in Medical Sciences.

 What's more, research has shown that tea-drinking can decrease your chance of atherosclerotic cardiovascular disease (ASCVD), including coronary heart disease and stroke.

-A January 2020 cohort study of Chinese adults published in the European Journal of Preventive Cardiology observed that sipping regularly not only lessened the incidence of ASCVD (and ASCVD-related death), but all-cause mortality, too.
+A January 2020 cohort study of Chinese adults in the European Journal of Preventive Cardiology observed that sipping regularly not only lessened the incidence of ASCVD (and ASCVD-related death), but all-cause mortality, too.
 And, compared to those who rarely drank tea, habitual tea drinkers were observed to live an average of 1.26 years longer.

 With its high antioxidant content, green tea has shown promising effects for fighting different types of cancer, Langevin says.
 In fact, one December 2018 systematic review and meta-analysis published in Nutrients found that green tea was associated with a lower probability of breast cancer, especially for breast cancer recurrence.